Mostafa-HEH/alx-higher_level_programming/0x03-python-data_structures/README.md

 	- All your files must be executable
 	- The length of your files will be tested using wc
 - Task 0: Write a function that prints all integers of a list.
+- Task 1: Write a function that retrieves an element from a list like in C.